inventree/inventree-docs/README.md

-# InvenTree.github.io
+# InvenTree Documentation

-This repository hosts the user documentation for [InvenTree](https://github.com/inventree/inventree), an open source inventory management system.
+This repository hosts the official documentation for [InvenTree](https://github.com/inventree/inventree), an open source inventory management system.

 To serve this documentation locally (e.g. for development), you will need to have Python 3 installed on your system.